Ernst Börngen: North Africa and Mediterranean theater

+Defense of the Reich

-In May 1944, the Allies initiated the Oil Campaign of World War II, targeting various facilities supplying Germany with petroleum, oil, and lubrication products.
+Following his convalescence in April 1944, Börngen served with the Geschwaderstab (headquarters unit) of JG 27 which was based at Fels am Wagram and fighting in defense of the Reich.
+Here on 3 April, Börngen claimed a USAAF Boeing B-17 Flying Fortress bomber shot down south of Bucharest.
+When on 13 April Leutnant Karl Wünsch, the commander of 2.
+Staffel, was wounded in combat, Börngen was transferred and given command of the Staffel.
+In May, the Western Allies initiated the Oil Campaign of World War II, targeting various facilities supplying Germany with petroleum, oil, and lubrication products.
 On 12 May, the Eighth Air Force sent an attack force of 886 heavy bombers, protected by 980 escort fighters, against the German refineries in central Germany at Leuna, Merseburg, Böhlen and Zeitz.
-In defense of this attack, I. Gruppe engaged a formation of Boeing B-17 Flying Fortress bombers shortly past 12:30 just east of Eschborn.
-In this encounter, the Gruppenkommandeur (group commander) of I. Gruppe, Major Ludwig Franzisket was severely wounded.
+In defense of this attack, I. Gruppe engaged a formation of B-17 bombers shortly past 12:30 just east of Eschborn.
+In this encounter, the Gruppenkommandeur of I. Gruppe, Major Ludwig Franzisket was severely wounded.
 The next day, Börngen succeeded Franzisket as commander of I. Gruppe and surrendered his command of 2.
-Staffel to Leutnant Karl Wünsch.
+Staffel to Leutnant Karl Wünsch again.

 On 19 May 1944, the Eighth Air Force targeted Berlin and Braunschweig with 888 heavy bombers, protected by 964 escort fighters.
 The German aerial defenses under the command Jagdfliegerführer Ostmark ordered I. Gruppe, led by Börngen and at the time based at Fels am Wagram, to take off at 11:43.
 Börngen's group was ordered to meet up with III. and VI.
 Gruppe to form a larger combat formation.
-This formation was then vectored to Magdeburg where at 13:00 they encountered the escort fighters of a formation of Consolidated B-24 Liberator bombers northwest of the city.
+This formation was then vectored to Magdeburg where at 13:00 they encountered the escort fighters of a formation of B-24 bombers northwest of the city.
 While III. and VI.
 Gruppe engaged the Republic P-47 Thunderbolt and North American P-51 Mustang fighters, the Stabsschwarm and I. Gruppe managed to attack the B-24 bombers.
 Following the encounter, JG 27 claimed 17 aerial victories, including Herausschüsse (separation shots)—a severely damaged heavy bomber forced to separate from his combat box which was counted as an aerial victory.
 In return, JG 27 suffered five aircraft lost, two pilots killed in action and one pilot severely wounded.
 At 13:15, Börngen had shot down a B-24 near Helmstedt and then at 13:20 engaged another bomber by ramming it with his Bf 109 G-6 (Werknummer 441 101—factory number), sustaining severe injuries.
-He managed to bail out and was immediately taken to the Luftwaffen hospital at Helmstedt where his right arm had to be amputated.
-Börngen was then replaced by Major Wolfgang Redlich as commander of I. Gruppe.
+He managed to bail out and was immediately taken to the Luftwaffe hospital at Helmstedt where his right arm had to be amputated.
+Börngen was then replaced by Major Karl-Wolfgang Redlich as commander of I. Gruppe.
+On 27 July, Börngen who could no longer fly combat missions, was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes).